jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 {% endhighlight %}

 #### Support for multiline string and template
-Imagine that you have complex request that can be used in many test cases that differ only with single value.
+Imagine that you have complex request that can be used in many test cases that differ only with single value - happens often with [parametrized tests](https://github.com/TNG/junit-dataprovider).
 In Java you will either have to create multiple copies of requests in external resource or import 3rd party template library.
-Groovy gives it for free and there is no need to read template from external file (althought it is maybe not so good practice after all...)
+Groovy gives it for free and there is no need to read template from external file (although it is maybe not so good practice after all - your test code can become messy)

 {% highlight groovy linenos %}
 	Template requestTemplate = new groovy.text.SimpleTemplateEngine().createTemplate('''